Aks282/customer_analysis_behavior_project/README.md

 2. Open `customer_behavior_analysis_sql.sql` in your SQL client (PostgreSQL recommended)
 3. Run queries individually or all at once

-> **Note:** Query 10 references an  column — make sure to create this derived column before running it:
 > **Note:**  Query 10 references an `age_group` column.
 This column is created in the Python notebook using pd.qcut() before the data is
-> loaded into the database — run the notebook first:
+> loaded into the database.
+Run the notebook first:
 > ```notebook
 > pythonlabels = ['Young Adult', 'Adult', 'Middle-Aged', 'Senior']
 > df['age_group'] = pd.qcut(df['age'], q=4, labels=labels)